owaiskhilji/landing-page/README.md

-**Important:** This project is based on an existing open-source design and code.
+**Important:** This project is based on an existing open-source design and code.While I have made some modifications